milosdjurica/PuppyNFT-audit-foundry/audit/notes.md

 <!-- TODO Info -->

-23. Naming convention for immutable and constants
+1. Naming convention for immutable and constants
-24. Change to custom errors for better gas optimization
+2. Change to custom errors for better gas optimization
-25. `totalFees = totalFees + uint64(fee);` -> Can make it += for better readability
+3. `totalFees = totalFees + uint64(fee);` -> Can make it += for better readability
+4. Should have more events?
+5. Magic numbers